desiderati/commons/README.md

 ---------

 All project changes will be documented in this file.

+#### [2.4.2] - 2021-09-14
+- Added the extra args to ResponseExceptionDTO.
+Fixed a bug in the ExceptionHandlingController related to ApiException handling.

 #### [2.4.1] - 2021-08-18
 - Added support to Spring + Kotlin.
 Changed the GraphQL version.